 - Launch the Dynamic Function eXchange Wizard by selecting this option under the Tools menu or from the Flow Navigator.

-- Click the Add Files button to select
+- Click the Add Directories button to

-add.
-Set the Partition Definition name to be
+shift_left.
+Set the Partition Definition to be

 - Select the automatically create